What types of services are available?

 In addition, our office does have an Indigent burial program to help low income veterans, or their spouses to deal with an unexpected loss.
 There are some restrictions and limitations so please contact our office for more information regarding this program.
 Please mention you are inquiring about the indigent burial program when calling.

 Changing minds is about alternative programs to assist our fellow veterans in becoming a healthier you.
 Some of these programs include Guitars for Vets, H.O.O.V.E.S and Miles for Freedom and we are constantly looking to find more programs to add to our list.
 With these and upcoming programs, we encourage you to check them out and one might be right for you in ways you never knew possible.
 Click below to go to our Changing Minds page where you will find more information on these programs.

 The Lucas County VSC does assist with medical transportation to and from scheduled VA appointments.
 Please contact our office for more details and specific requests.

 State Veterans Identification Cards (ID Cards)

 In 2016 the State of Ohio authorized each County Veterans Service Commission in conjunction with the County Recorder’s Office to issue a State of Ohio Veterans Honorably Discharged Identification Card.
 These cards can be obtained in our office typically Monday through Friday except on holidays.
-Due to COVID-19 restrictions, these cards are only being processed by appointment only.
-Please call our office before coming in so that we can schedule an appointment that works for you.

 Frequently Asked Questions